MicrosoftDocs/azure-devops-docs/docs/repos/integrations/repos-teams.md

 ## Using filters to get only notifications that you want

-When a user subscribes to a repository using `@azure repos subscribe` command, a default subscription is created with no filters applied.
+When a user subscribes to a repository using the `@azure repos subscribe` command, a default subscription is created with no filters applied.
 Often, users need to customize these subscriptions to be notified only when certain conditions are met.
 For example, users may want to get notified only when PRs have a particular group added as reviewer.